webriq/graphenes/cms/INSTALL.md

 <a name="--no-custom-installers"></a><sup id="--no-custom-installers">1</sup>
-You should not use the `--no-custom-installers` flag, as Gridguyz use custom composer package-types.
+You should not use the `--no-custom-installers` flag, as Graphenes use custom composer package-types.